robak86/hardwired/packages/react/README.md

 ### Considerations

-Using an IoC (Inversion of Control) container for such a simple scenario might seem like overkill, especially when the component structure is quite straightforward.
+Using an IoC (Inversion of Control) container for such a simple scenario might seem like overkill, especially when the component structure is straightforward.
 For instance, one could simply pass a label as a prop to `<LabeledCounter/>`, which then forwards it to `<CounterLabel/>`.
-This straightforward approach allows for rendering two instances of the component with different labels.
+This simple approach allows for rendering two instances of the component with different labels.

 However, the example demonstrates a key advantage of using an IoC container: it eliminates the need for parent components to be aware of the specific properties required by deeper or more distant components in the tree.
 This is particularly relevant for [container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components, which are typically more complex than dummy/presentational components because they manage all the dependencies needed by their child components.
 By offloading this complexity to an IoC container, we simplify top-level components, allowing them to focus solely on composing their children without getting involved in the intricacies of their implementations.
 This approach aligns with treating React components primarily as a view layer, akin to the MVC pattern, and facilitates the separation of business logic into plain classes, simplifying object creation and encapsulation.

 However, this method has its drawbacks.
 Retrieving dependencies with `use` introduces an additional layer of indirection compared to direct prop passing.
-The dependencies managed by `use` often form a hierarchy—a directed acyclic graph—that does not usually align 1:1 with the components hierarchy.
+The dependencies managed by `use` form a hierarchy (a directed acyclic graph) that does not usually align 1:1 with the component hierarchy.
 This flexibility can be advantageous, particularly when sharing data across many components, but it can also obscure the flow of data and dependencies through the component structure.

 Furthermore, using `use` ties components more closely to the Hardwired library, which can be restrictive.
 Where possible, using simpler 'dummy' components as the final nodes in the component tree is preferable.

-The ease of injecting dependencies can also lead to excessive interconnections among components and instances retrieved from the container, potentially making the code harder to understand.
+The ease of injecting dependencies can also lead to excessive interconnections among components and instances retrieved from the container.
+This can potentially make the code harder to understand.
 This complexity can be mitigated by enforcing strict controls over the mutability of injected objects.
-Typically, injecting read-only objects into multiple components does not lead to issues, whereas uncontrolled mutability with side effects that are accessible to multiple consumers can introduce significant unpredictability and complexity.
+Typically, injecting read-only objects into multiple components does not lead to issues.
+However, uncontrolled mutability with side effects that are accessible to multiple consumers can introduce significant unpredictability and complexity.

 ### Mapping Definition Life Time to the React Components Rendering